hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 Note: This guide requires knowledge of basic Linux console commands.
 Please backup all data before attempting to follow it.

-** You need a UEFI compatible firmware to follow the steps in this guide.  **
+** You need a UEFI compatible firmware to thoroughly benefit from the steps in this guide. **

 ## Why UEFI?